RavidRo/TradingSystem/Use Cases.md

     1. <ins>System</ins>: updates the purchase types of the store to \_types.
     1. <ins>System</ins>: else, generate error message and abort.

+**Tests**:

+-   <ins>_Happy Path_</ins>: The user chooses to edit a store’s discount types and entersnew discount type and it updated successfully.
+-   <ins>_Sad Path_</ins>: The user chooses to edit a store’s discount types and accidently deleted a discount type that he didn’t want to

 ### 4.2.
 Edit purchase policy

 **Actors**: Store personnel, enter store